openframeworks/ofBook/11_sound/chapter.md

 ###RMS
 One of the simplest ways to add audio-reactivity to your app is to calculate the RMS of incoming buffer of audio data.
 RMS stands for "root mean square" and is a pretty straightforward calculation that serves as a good approximation of "loudness" (much better than something like averaging the buffer or picking the maximum value).
 You can see RMS being calculated in the "audioInputExample".

-*[ code snippet here ]*
+*[ code snippet here ]*  **[mh: point out in the paragraph above or in the comments for the code that the "S" part of RMS allows you to consider the magnitude rather than the sign?]**

 ###Onset Detection
 Onset detection algorithms attempt to locate moments in an audio stream where an "onset" occurs, which is usually something like an instrument playing a note or the impulse of a drum hit.
 There are many onset detection algorithms available at various levels of complexity and accuracy, some fine-tuned for speech as opposed to music, some working in the frequency domain instead of the time domain, some made for offline processing as opposed to realtime, etc.

 A simple realtime onset detection algorithm can be built on top of the RMS calculation above.

-*[ naive RMS threshold-based code sample here ]*
+*[ naive RMS threshold-based code sample here ]*  **[mh: would a more advanced version (i.e. one that could handle multiple concurrent instruments) of this be to apply RMS to individual bands of FFT? if so, maybe point that out.  if not, point out other algorithms or places to look for algorithms for onset detection.  it seems like an important thing for anyone attempting live audiovisual stuff.]**

 ###FFT
 Running an FFT on your input audio will give you back a buffer of values representing the input's frequency content.
 A straight up FFT *won't* tell you which notes are present in a piece of music, but you will be able to use the data to take the input's sonic "texture" into account.
-For instance, the FFT data will let you know how much "bass" / "mid" / "treble" there is in the input at a pretty fine granularity (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).
+For instance, the FFT data will let you know how much "bass" / "mid" / "treble" there is in the input at a pretty fine granularity (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).  **[mh: are there some standards for frequency range that defines bass vs mid vs treble?  might be useful to include.]**

 When using the FFT to analyze music, you should keep in mind that the FFT's bins increment on a *linear* scale, whereas humans interpret frequency on a *logarithmic* scale.
 So, if you were to use an FFT to split an input signal into 512 bins, the lowest bins (probably bin 0 through bin 30 or so) will contain the bulk of the data, and the remaining bins will mostly just be high frequency content.
 If you were to isolate the sound on a bin-to-bin basis, you'd be able to easily tell the difference between the sound of bins 3 and 4, but bins 500 and 501 would probably sound exactly the same.
 Unless you had robot ears.